febo/myra/README.md

 Main class: myra.classification.rule.impl.UcAntMinerPB
 ```

-An extension to the cAnt-MinerPB in order to discover unordered rules to improve the interpretation of individual rules.
+An extension to the *c*Ant-Miner<sub>PB</sub> in order to discover unordered rules to improve the interpretation of individual rules.
 In an ordered list of rules, the effect (meaning) of a rule depends on all previous rules in the list, since a rule is only used if all previous rules do not cover the example.
 On the other hand, in an unordered set of rules, an example is shown to all rules and, depending on the conflict resolution strategy, a single rule is used to make a prediction.

 ##### Ant-Tree-Miner
 ```
 Main class: myra.classification.tree.AntTreeMiner
 ```

 A decision tree induction algorithm that uses an ACO procedure to creates decision trees.
-Trees are created in a top-down fashion, similar to C4.5 strategy, but instead of using a greedy procedure based on the information gain, it select decision nodes using an ACO procedure.
+Trees are created in a top-down fashion, similar to C4.5 strategy, but instead of using a greedy procedure based on the information gain, it selects decision nodes using an ACO procedure.

 ##### Ant-Miner-Reg
 ```